Gregory Nagy: Personal life

 Nagy and his wife, Olga Davidson, Research Fellow, Institute for the Study of Muslim Societies and Civilizations, Boston University and chair of the Ilex Foundation, served as Faculty Deans (previously called co-masters) of Currier House at Harvard from 1986 to 1990.
+During Nagy's tenure as Faculty Dean, one of the students in residence was Kyriakos Mitsotakis, a future prime minister of Greece.
+Nagy and his wife have one son, Lazlo, and one daughter, Antonia.
+She is a photographer, film maker and comedian and is known professionally as "Toni" Nagy.

 Nagy has two brothers in allied fields: Blaise Nagy is a professor emeritus of Classics at the College of the Holy Cross in Worcester, Massachusetts, while Joseph F. Nagy is the Henry L. Shattuck Professor of Irish Studies in the Department of Celtic Languages and Literatures at Harvard University.